 Soft side: 4-5/10; Firm side: 7-8/10

-The ZenHaven mattress by Saatva is a luxury, latex mattress wrapped in an organic wool cover.
-In addition to all the health benefits latex provides, the ZenHaven is unique in that it’s dual-sided so you can choose the comfort level that suits you best.
-You will pay more for a mattress of this quality but Saatva will take away your old bed and set your new ZenHaven up for free (which is good news because the ZenHavan is on the heavier side).
+The ZenHaven mattress by Saatva is a luxury mattress wrapped in an organic wool cover.
+In addition to all the health benefits latex provides, the ZenHaven is unique in that it’s flippable mattress, so you can choose the firmness option that suits you best.

-Made of breathable, hypoallergenic Talalay latex, the Bloom mattress by Brooklyn Bedding is an eco-friendly bed that also happens to be very comfy.
-The top layer of the Bloom mattress is made of Joma Wool which amazingly keeps you cool in the summer yet warm in the winter.
+Made of breathable, hypoallergenic, natural Talalay latex, the Bloom Hybrid mattress by Brooklyn Bedding is an eco-friendly bed that also happens to be very comfy.
+The top layer of the Bloom mattress is made of Joma natural wool which amazingly keeps you cool in the summer yet warm in the winter.

-The core of the Bloom mattress is made of two latex layers.
-The first is a comfort layer that cradles pressure points adapts to changes in sleep position.
+The core of the Bloom Hybrid mattress is made of two latex layers.
+The first is a comfort layer that cradles pressure points adapts to changes in sleep position and relieves back pain.
 The following latex layer provides deep compression to keep your body weight supported while you sleep.
-Together the latex core breathes up to seven times better than other latex foams to keep you sool while you sleep.
+Together, the latex core breathes up to seven times better than other latex foams to keep you cool while you sleep.

 Medium-firm to firm: 7/10 (6/10 with European pillow-top option)

 The Avocado Green mattress is about as “green” as they come.
 Made of 100 percent organic materials, it doesn’t get much more eco-friendly than this.
 The Avocado is a hybrid mattress made of 100 percent natural Dunlop latex and innerspring core, wrapped in an organic cotton and wool cover that’s breathable and cool.